biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 There are a few ways of selecting features in Qurro:

-1. One way is just by clicking on the rank plot twice.
+1. One way is just by **clicking on the rank plot twice**.
 The first click sets the numerator feature for a log-ratio, and the second click sets the denominator feature for the log-ratio.
+(Increasing the bar width can help with this.)

-2. You can also select features based on a textual search through their IDs or metadata.
+2. You can also select features based on a **textual search through their IDs or metadata**.
 For example, it's possible to construct the log-ratio of all features with taxonomy annotations containing the text `Streptocococcus` over all features with taxonomy annotations containing the text `Staphylocococcus`.

+3. You can also select features by **searching through their feature rankings or metadata numerically** (e.g. you can select all features with a differential above a certain threshold).
+This tutorial won't cover this option; feel free to try this out in Qurro, though!

+#### Sidenote: computing log-ratios involving > 2 features
-    - In this case -- where an arbitrary number of features can be in the numerator and denominator of the log-ratio -- the log-ratio is computed for a given sample by summing the feature abundances of the numerator features, summing the feature abundances of the denominator features, and then taking the log-ratio of these sums.
+Note that in the latter two cases specified above -- where an arbitrary number of features can be in the numerator and denominator of the log-ratio -- the log-ratio is computed for a given sample by summing the feature abundances of the numerator features, summing the feature abundances of the denominator features, and then taking the log-ratio of these sums.
 Written out as a formula, this is `log(top sum) - log(bottom sum)` (or, [equivalently](https://en.wikipedia.org/wiki/List_of_logarithmic_identities#Using_simpler_operations), `log(top sum / bottom sum)`).

-3. You can also select features by searching through their feature rankings or metadata numerically (e.g. you can select all features with a differential above a certain threshold).
-This tutorial won't cover this option; feel free to try this out in Qurro, though!
+### First steps: selecting features by textual searching

-Let's try the second of these options (selecting features from a text-search) out.
-In the bottom-right corner of the Qurro visualization -- under the `Numerator` section -- change the feature field selector (it's the dropdown that comes right after some text that says "Filter to features where") to say `Taxon` instead of `Feature ID`.
+Let's try the second of the selection options mentioned above (selecting features from a textual search) out.

+1. In the bottom-right corner of the Qurro visualization -- under the `Numerator` section -- change the feature field selector (it's the dropdown that comes right after some text that says "Filter to features where") to say `Taxon` instead of `Feature ID`.
 Now copy the text `o__Fusobacteriales` into the text box in this section.

-Repeat this process for the `Denominator` section, but now copy the text `o__Pseudomonadales` instead.
-Press the "Regenerate plots" button.
+2. Repeat this process for the `Denominator` section, but now copy the text `o__Pseudomonadales` instead.

+3. Press the "Regenerate plots" button.
 You should see something like this:

 <img src="https://raw.githubusercontent.com/biocore/qurro/master/docs/tutorials/moving-pictures/screenshots/qurro2.png" alt="Qurro interface screenshot #2.
 The log-ratio of o__Fusobacteriales to o__Pseudomonadales is selected." />